 Once you arrive for the ultrasound appointment, the veterinary staff will likely shave your pet’s fur in the area where they’ll be placing the probe.
 Shaving the fur allows for closer contact with the skin, which can help produce clearer images.

 We may sedate your pet to ensure a stress-free experience for them.
 We will also sedate your pet if we need to collect any samples that may be necessary.

 Pet Ultrasounds & X-Rays In Douglassville, PA

-To schedule a consultation or to learn more about our pet ultrasound services and pet x-ray services, call us at 610.385.4848.
+To schedule an appointment or to learn more about our pet ultrasound and x-ray services, give us a call at 610.385.4848